DynamoDS/.github/profile/README.md

 ## What is Dynamo ?

-Dynamo is an open-source software platform for computational design and building information modeling (BIM).
+Dynamo is an open source software platform for computational design and building information modeling (BIM).
 Through a friendly visual interface, construct logic routines to smooth and automate workflows, find optimum solutions, and sift through design options.

 To learn more about Dynamo please visit us at [dynamobim.org](https://dynamobim.org/)